Supplier Reconciliation - Status Method

 Retrieve

-Click on the Retrieve button to display only entries up to the Specified Statement Date.
+Click Retrieve to display only entries up to the specified statement date.

 Date